collinedwa/collinedwa/collin-edwards-resume.md

 ## PROJECTS
 #### Paper Trading and Market Analysis App | 2022:
 Python-based paper trading web app that utilizes Flask as a web framework; the yfinance module to scrape current and historical stock data; a PostgreSQL database to access and modify user information regarding credentials, holdings, transactions, and balance history; and database migration support using yoyo-migrations.
 Also provides functions for generating a recommended portfolio based on recent trend analysis as well as visual representations of portfolio growth and individual stock performance over time.
-Has simple HTML front-end with request forms in addition to standard REST API functions.
+Has simple HTML front-end with request forms, in addition to standard REST API functions.

 <div align="right">
 http://www.github.com/collinedwa/market-app